How do I find out all Deckhouse parameters?

 or other.Allow anonymous docker pull

 must be enabled for the Bearer token authentication to work.
-Note, however, that anonymous access won’t work unless it is explicitly enabled in Settings -> Security -> Anonymous Access and theanonymous
+Note that anonymous access won’t work unless explicitly enabled in Administration -> Security -> Anonymous Access and theanonymous

-user has been granted access rights to the created repository.Remote storage
+user is not granted access rights to the created repository.Remote storage

 must be set tohttps://registry.deckhouse.io/